Israel strikes Iran as payback for missile attack, risking escalation of Mideast wars

 Since Hamas’ Oct.
 7 attack, the shadow war has increasingly moved into the light.

-Associated Press writers Amir Vahdat in Tehran, Iran; Tia Goldenberg in Tel Aviv, Israel; Abby Sewell in Beirut; and Lolita C. Baldor, Farnoush Amiri and Zeke Miller in Washington, contributed to this report.
+Associated Press writers Amir Vahdat in Tehran, Iran; Tia Goldenberg in Tel Aviv, Israel; Abby Sewell in Beirut; and Lolita C. Baldor, Farnoush Amiri and Zeke Miller in Washington; and Aamer Madhani in Wilmington, Delaware, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.